ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

 - Summer:
     - Renamed to the Verdant.
-    - Normal rotspawn spawns, less serene.
+    - Increased rotspawn spawns, less serene.
-    - Plants will grow faster than normal.
+    - All plants thrive in this phase.
     - Hot temperature.
     - Flavor text:
         - The Waxing Verdant, *"The world becomes more exuberant."*